robo-mac/robo-mac/README.md

-- 👋 Hi, I’m @robo-mac a developer based in Nigeria
+- 👋 Hi, I’m @robo-mac a developer currently based in Chicago Illinois
 - 👀 I’m interested in Robotics Process Automation and Cyber-Security
 - 🌱 I’m currently learning Blockchain Technology
 - 💞️ I’m looking to collaborate on RPA automation projects and the Security projects for blockchain technology